Alcohol, tobacco and other drugs

 Check out this fact sheet from the team at Reach Out for more information.

 Want to stop drinking for a while?
 Check out Hello Sunday Morning to meet other people like you.

-The Alcohol Consumption and Drug Usage Procedure outlines the management of drugs and alcohol at RMIT University.
+The Alcohol Management Procedure outlines the management of alcohol at RMIT University.